 Depreciation and amortisation expenses relate mainly to depreciation of the property, leasehold improvements, furniture, fixture and office equipment and right-of-use assets and amortisation of intangible assets which mainly include software and platforms developed for business operation.
-During the year, the Group's depreciation and amortisation expenses increased by approximately 14.0% to approximately HK\$4.8 million (2022: HK\$4.2 million).
-The increase was mainly due to the full year of depreciation were charged for the certain items of property, plant and equipment during the year.
+During the year, the Group's depreciation and amortisation expenses decreased by approximately 12.6% to approximately HK\$4.2 million (2023: HK\$4.8 million).
+Such decrease was mainly due to certain items of property, plant and equipment were fully depreciated during the year.